qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

 --------------------------

 The proposed auth system causes no regressions nor backwards incompatibility.
-With its initial OWS connection support it is side-by-side with the previous username/password form widget in connection setup forms, allowing any existing, older configurations to continue to work.
-Likewise, in the ``QNetworkRequest`` and ``QNetworkReply`` updates, the new auth system configuration is only prioritized once it has been utilized.
+With its initial PostGIS and OWS connection support it is side-by-side with the previous username/password form widget in connection setup forms, allowing any existing, older configurations to continue to work.
+Likewise, in the ``QNetworkRequest`` and ``DataSourceURI`` updates, the new auth system configuration is only prioritized once it has been utilized.

 9. References